Broadleaf Microservices

 Note

-the default password for the starter postgres instance is demo
+the default password for the starter postgres instance is generated and can be found in the security module in your credentials-report.env file.

 You’ll also want to make sure that you enable the See All Schemas option for this datasource as well